kuberhealthy/kuberhealthy/cmd/cronjob-checker/README.md

 ## CronJob Event Checker

 The cronjob-checker reaches out to a specified namespace and retrieves events from cronjobs.
-It then ranges over the events for a specified reason.
-If there is an event with the specified reason it will alert kuberhealthy.
+It then ranges over the events for the reason FailedNeedsStart indicating it has stopped scheduling.
+If there is an event with FailedNeedsStart it will alert kuberhealthy.

 You can specify the namespace to check with the `NAMESPACE` environment variable in the `.yaml` file.

-You can specify the event reason to check with the `REASON` environment variable in the `.yaml` file.

-The check will exit if no REASON is given in the yaml file.

-The check will exit if no NAMESPACE is given in the yaml file.
+The check will exit if no `NAMESPACE` is given in the `yaml` file.

-The check will exit if it is unable to retrieve events from the cronjob in a given namespace.
+The check will exit if it is unable to retrieve events from cronjobs in a given namespace.

-All namespace fields will need to be updated to applied namespace to give permissions appropriately to the check.
+All namespace fields in `yaml` file will need to be updated to the intended applied namespace to give permissions appropriately to the check.

 #### Example CronJob Event Checker